 Tree City USA

-In 2018 the City of Liberty was awarded Liberty Tree City USA status for the 14th straight year.
+The City of Liberty has been awarded Liberty Tree City USA status every year since 2004.

 A community improvement project sponsored by the National Arbor Day Foundation, the Tree City USA program provides direction, technical assistance, public attention and national recognition for urban and community forestry programs in thousands of towns and cities across the country.